-The tax benefits associated with the exercise of stock options and vesting of restricted stock during the years 2008, 2007, and 2006 were \$0.2 million, \$3.4 million, and \$3.6 million, respectively, and are reflected as an adjustment to either additional paid-in capital in the accompanying consolidated statements of stockholders' equity, or deferred tax asset.
+Cash received from option exercises under all stock-based employee compensation arrangements for 2009, 2008, and 2007 was \$0.1 million, \$1.4 million, and \$12.1 million, respectively.
+The actual tax (expense) benefit realized from exercise or vesting of the stock-based employee compensation arrangements during 2009, 2008, and 2007 totaled \$(3.1) million, \$0.2 million, and \$3.4 million, respectively, and is reflected as an adjustment to either additional paid-in capital in the accompanying consolidated statements of stockholders' equity or deferred tax asset.